Pravez/ColoringWorld/ROADMAP.md

 * buttons effects (hover, active, …)

 ## Version 0.5 - Level design
+* progressive tutorial with notices displaying sentences in the back spread in the level
 * sprites (character, blocks)
 * animations
 * animation of death : the game runs slower